ArtifexSoftware/ghostpdl/doc/src/Use.rst

    Finally, paths supplied on the command line (such as those in ``-I``, ``-sFONTPATH`` parameters) are added to the permitted reading list.
 Similarly, paths read during initialisation from ``Fontmap``, ``cidfmap``, and the platform specific font file enumeration (e.g. ``fontconfig`` on Unix systems) are automatically added to the permit read lists.

+   Device selection is controlled by it's own parameter :

+   .. code-block :: bash

+      --permit-devices=devicelist

+   ``devicelist`` is a comma-separated list of devices known to Ghostscript which may be selected using the ``/OutputDevice`` key in a dictionary supplied to ``setpagedevice``.
+The device names must be as they are known to Ghostscript (use ``gs --help`` for a list).
+Attempting to select a device not on this list will result in an ``invalidaccess`` error.
+For convenience the single character '``*``' may be used to permit any device.

+   In addition some devices have parameters which are inherently unsafe (e.g. the IJS device's ``IjsServer`` parameter).
+Attempting to alter these parameters after ``SAFER`` is active will result in an ``invalidaccess`` error.
+These parameters can only be set from the command line when ``SAFER`` is selected.

 **-dPreBandThreshold=** *true/false*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^